 Anyone who fraudulently uses the Unique Identification Number is liable to a fine of up to XAF1,000,000 (one million francs CFA) on each business transaction.

-In the case of a legal business, the Unique Identification Number is issued only after the taxpayer must have filed an application to incorporate or register a business.
+In the case of a legal business, the taxpayer identification is issued only after the taxpayer must have filed an application to incorporate or register a business.

 List Your Products & Services for FREE on Nexus Listings!